 Five Election Day Movies for Everyone

-It’s Election Day, kids.
-Remember to get out there and pick your candidate because every vote counts.
-Well, if you live in Ohio or Florida it does.
-Otherwise it doesn’t really matter, but democracy at work is still a beautiful thing.
-I think.
-Anyway, rather than watch your biased news network of choice tonight, why not kick back and enjoy a movie with an election theme?
+Tuesday is Election Day, kids.
+Remember to get out there and pick your candidates because every vote counts.
+Although if you have enough money, you apparently are permitted to buy additional votes under the guise of free speech.
+USA!
+Rather than watch your biased news network of choice tonight, why not kick back and enjoy a movie with an election theme?
 Trust me, it’ll be a lot more entertaining.
 Now, you could toe the party line and take in a classic flick like All the President’s Men, Election, Nashville or Mr. Smith Goes to Washington, or you could go the third-party route with one of these five winners.
 And since I care about my constituency, there’s a little something for everyone.
 I’m nothing if not a man of the people.

 - 5. The Parallax View